basantmandal/HK2-CSP/README.md

 # HK2 CSP Whitelisting

-HK2 CSP Whitelisting for Magento version 2.3.5 or Above.
-HK2 CSP Whitelist some of the major url's like Cloudflare, Google Analytics, Google Fonts, Fontawesome, Addthis, Googleapis, Facebook Graph, Pinterest, Vimeo, Twitter, Trust Pilot.
+HK2 CSP Whitelisting for Magento version 2.3.5 or above includes major URLs such as Cloudflare, Google Analytics, Google Fonts, Fontawesome, AddThis, Googleapis, Facebook Graph, Pinterest, Vimeo, Twitter, TrustPilot, NitroPack/NitroCDN, jsdelivr.net, Tailwind CSS CDN, and ContentSquare

 One can disable Magento 2 CSP.
 However, Disabling results in more possibilities of attacks on the Magento store.
 (CSP) are a powerful tool to mitigate against Cross Site Scripting (XSS) and related attacks.